Sieron94PL/eschool-play-framework-app/README.md

 # Eschool - Play Framework

 Similar application to Eschool created in Spring Framework, which aimed to compare two web technologies Spring and Play.

+This is educational application created for both students and teachers.

 Students have opportunity to:
 * logging and registrating to the system (Spring Security - OAuth, reCaptcha)